American ‘Playboy’ Model Rachel Cook Admits She’s ‘Over It’ In Sultry New Selfie

 Days like these spent with the people you love are everything!!
 Learning to balance personal life and work life is super important to me.
 I’m so thankful for all the people I have back home supporting me.
 And everyone here on Instagram who supports me as well, it really means a ton.
 Excited to show you what’s next. / Sharing a can of @bangenergy / follow the inventor @bangenergy.ceo #energydrink#bangenergy

-Despite this not being a revealing look, Cook’s fans still loved it.
-Rachel’s blue eyes popped off the page and she had her long, brunette locks swept casually over one shoulder.
+Her blue eyes popped off the page and she had her long, brunette locks swept casually over one shoulder.
 She went with a simple eye shadow look that accentuated her gorgeous eyes, but she looked relatively makeup-free otherwise.

-Rachel’s lengthy caption teased that she has been working on a lot of great stuff that she’s anxious to tell them about soon.
+Cook’s lengthy caption teased that she has been working on a lot of great stuff that she’s anxious to tell them about soon.

 “What’s up IG?!
 I haven’t been posting cuz I’ve been super busy getting settled in LA and I have been super picky for some reason about what to post, like it has to be something crazy, and I’m just over that.
 I’m just gonna post what I want and hopefully y’all are cool with it!
 Workin hard on some cool new sh*t that I’m excited to share with yoooou!
 Let’s talk in the comments.
 Tell me, what are you passionate about?!!!”

-Even though this new selfie wasn’t anything particularly racy, Rachel’s fans loved it.
+Even though this new selfie wasn’t anything particularly racy, Cook’s fans loved it.
 In less than an hour, more than 30,000 of her followers liked the post.
 The Playboy bombshell has created a style all her own that allows her to get pulses racing across Instagram over even the simplest looks or outfits, and this latest photo is a great example of that.

 The Inquisitr recently detailed that Rachel has moved to Los Angeles, for now, to work on a magazine start-up she’s heading.
-She spent the summer traveling the country, living in her van “Ed” with her boyfriend Tyler, but now she needs to settle down in L.A. to focus on this new publication.
+She spent the summer traveling the country, living in her van “Ed” with her boyfriend, Tyler, but now she needs to settle down in L.A. to focus on this new publication.

-Rachel Cook’s fans are happy to see her back on Instagram and hope that she’ll soon get back to posting frequently.
+Cook’s fans are happy to see her back on Instagram and hope that she’ll soon get back to posting frequently.
 Based on the reaction to this selfie, the Playboy bombshell definitely should go easy on herself in terms of trying to always outdo whatever she posted last.
 Luckily, it seems that her 2.5 million followers love what she shares no matter how simple it is and that should relieve a bit of the stress she’s seemingly been feeling in recent days.